Pedestrian bridge and public garden

-Connecting the vibrant South Bank to the north bank, the bridge will nourish and aid in the growth of businesses on both the ends, while providing new routes for the travellers.
+Connecting the vibrant South Bank to the north bank, the bridge will nourish and aid in the growth of businesses on both ends while providing new routes for the travellers.

 By setting up a ‘green corridor’, the bridge will benefit the existing wildlife and pollinators and promote the diverse ecologies of all the connecting areas.

 Spanning more than 366m, the Garden Bridge will be located between Blackfriars and Waterloo bridges and will link the Temple underground station on the north bank to the south bank.